Aleppo bears brunt of fight over fragmented Syria

 The battle for Aleppo ebbs and flows - the rebels regained some high ground at the weekend - but Assad's forces struck back on Monday, dropping barrel bombs from helicopters on several rebel-held districts in the east.

-The military ramped up its offensive in December, pummeling civilian areas with scores of barrel bombs, made from oil drums packed with explosives and shrapnel that cause massive and indiscriminate destruction.
+The military ramped up its offensive in December, pummelling civilian areas with scores of barrel bombs, made from oil drums packed with explosives and shrapnel that cause massive and indiscriminate destruction.

 In six weeks, they killed more than 700 people, mostly civilians, and forced tens of thousands more from their homes.